Compliments and complaints

-If you are not satisfied with our service delivery, services, products, decisions or actions and you have not been able to resolve the matter with our staff, you can lodge a complaint.
+The department strives to ensure high quality service delivery.
+Should you not be satisfied with our service delivery, services, products, decisions or actions and you have been unable to resolve your concerns with our staff, you may lodge a complaint.

 How to provide feedback